“Who am I to judge?”

 Finding true dialogue

-What permeates many conversations with LGBT Catholics, and the premise of Martin’s Building a Bridge, is a consistent call for dialogue between LGBT Catholics and the institutional church.
-Cipolletti describes a somewhat uneasy truce in Charlotte between LGBT ministry and the bishop.
+What permeates many conversations with LGBTQ Catholics, and the premise of Martin’s Building a Bridge, is a consistent call for dialogue between LGBTQ Catholics and the institutional church.
+Cipolletti describes a somewhat uneasy truce in Charlotte between LGBTQ ministry and the bishop.
 “We don’t meet regularly.
 Hopefully in the future both sides of the bridge will open up,” he says.

-Trujillo believes that dialogue should look past LGBT people as a topic and focus on the whole person.
-“We tend to forget that sexuality or orientation is only one small part of who the LGBT community is,” she says.
-“LGBT people have amazing testimonies of faith, and I think anyone who hears their stories would agree that this is not a person we’d deny sacraments or other things to.”
+Trujillo believes that dialogue should look past LGBTQ people as a topic and focus on the whole person.
+“We tend to forget that sexuality or orientation is only one small part of who the LGBTQ community is,” she says.
+“LGBTQ people have amazing testimonies of faith, and I think anyone who hears their stories would agree that this is not a person we’d deny sacraments or other things to.”